Open a .vrscene

 When the render is in progress you can Stop and save the frame the quality is sufficient, or Pause, or Abort the render.

-To start recording a walkthrough, go to the Tools tab > Record a walkthrough or from the record button on the bottom right ().
+To start recording camera movement, go to the Tools tab > Record Camera Movement or from the record button on the bottom right ().

-Then, you can render the walkthrough by going to Tools > Render High Quality Walkthrough or from the teapot render icon ().
+To render the recorded camera go to Tools > Render High Quality Sequence or from the teapot render icon () while still in the Animation editor.
 Choose the render resolution and press Start.
 You are prompted to select the output directory and file name.